Business & Apartment Recycling

 - Clear - Label bins with an accepted materials list.

-- Color - Use garbage and recycling containers that are differnt in color.
+- Color - Use garbage and recycling containers that are different in color.
 The city uses green garbage and blue recycling carts.

 - Capacity - Ensure you have appropriate container sizes so overflow of materials aren't placed in the wrong bin.
 Call our offices for assistance on determining size.